IOS 10: Developer APIs

 iOS 10 allows third-party camera apps to capture RAW image format pictures.
 Support for shooting photos in Adobe's DNG RAW format is limited to devices with at least a 12MP camera and a third-party app that supports it, as Apple did not enable the feature in the native Camera app.

 iOS 10 allows VoIP apps to have the same functionality and interface as the Phone and FaceTime apps have, through the use of a CallKit API.

 Removed functionality

 Native support for the VPN protocol PPTP was removed.
-Apple recommends alternatives which it considers to be more secure.
+Apple recommends alternatives that it considers to be more secure.

 The options to group notifications by app in Notification Center and customize the order of notifications were removed.

 The Game Center app has been removed, as is the case on macOS Sierra.
 The service was not discontinued, and remained accessible through games.

+"Slide to unlock" was removed.
+It was replaced with "Press Home to unlock".

 Reception

 In his review, The Verge's Dieter Bohn wrote that the new features introduced in iOS 10 are "an evolution of some of the design and interaction ideas that Apple has been working on for a couple of years".
 He wrote that iMessage is "becoming a platform all its own", and although he liked that extensions mean access to information from apps without needing to open the respective apps, he wrote that new iMessage interface is difficult to understand and that the use of "third-party apps, stickers, crazy confetti effects, and emoji all over the place" is a "nightmare", although finishing with "Or maybe that's a wonderland, not a nightmare.
 Your call."
 Regarding third-party support in Siri, he called it "great", while noting the limited class of apps ("calls, messaging, payments, photos, ride-sharing apps, some CarPlay systems, and workouts"), and that sometimes a button press was required to complete the process.
 Beyond app integrations, he criticized Siri, writing "Siri doesn't seem to have gotten a whole lot smarter than you remember".
 Bohn enjoyed the new machine learning technology present in the Photos app, writing that he was "impressed" by Apple's image recognition technology, which he noted is done locally on the device, but did criticize the error rate, where he compares the technology to Google Photos as a step ahead.
 Bohn liked the new designs for the Music and Maps apps, saying both the redesigns were "for the better".
 Bohn particularly enjoyed the new lock screen, where he highlighted that notification bubbles can be 3D Touch-ed to access more information, all without needing to unlock the phone.
 Other small bits of new features he liked included "deletable" apps, upgraded "widgets" when 3D Touch-ing a home screen icon, and breaking news notifications in Apple News.
 Overall, Bohn referred to iOS 10 as "Still a walled garden, but with more doors".